samuelludwig/c-notes-and-excercises/notes_on_pointers_and_strings.md

 - we can use this to store one string

-- we can reference `&mystring` to get the address of this string (aka, the first element of the charatcer array)
+- we can reference `&mystring` to get the address of this string (the first element of the character array)

 ```C